basecamp/mail_view/README.md

 Usage
 -----

 Since most emails do something interesting with database data, you'll need to write some scenarios to load messages with fake data.
-Its similar to writing mailer unit tests but you see a visual representation of the output instead.
+It's similar to writing mailer unit tests but you see a visual representation of the output instead.

 ```ruby
   # app/mailers/mail_preview.rb or lib/mail_preview.rb